Structured Outputs in LLMs: Reliable Data for Real Pipelines

 The JSONSchemaBench paper benchmarked six frameworks across 10,000 real-world schemas.
 Results worth knowing:

-• Outlines had the lowest compliance rate due to compilation timeouts on complex schemas.
+- Outlines had the lowest compliance rate in the original benchmark due to compilation timeouts on complex schemas.
+The Rust rewrite (

-The practical takeaway: if you’re self-hosting, pick Guidance or XGrammar.
-If you’re using a managed API, the provider handles this for you.
+If you’re using a managed API, the provider handles all of this for you — you don’t need to pick.

 5) Validate, repair, retry